Day of disruption as teachers walk out on 773,000 children

 However Alwyn Poole, who runs two former charter schools that have become state schools with designated character, said his schools would stay "fully staffed and fully operational" because only one of their 58 teachers belonged to a union.

-In another article for the Herald , he said teachers' workload was driven by principals demanding "countless and needless meetings and administrative requirement", and would not be solved by national collective negotiations.
+In another article for the Herald, he said teachers' workload was driven by principals demanding "countless and needless meetings and administrative requirement", and would not be solved by national collective negotiations.

 "The strikes are missing the correct target and the vast majority of workload issues are not dictated by the contracts," he said.